 Seriously I get annoyed by the number of new apps coming out every week.
-It is like everytime I open the Play Store (Android fan here) there is some new app claiming to be the new ‘invention’ in the way people connect and how revolutionary the product is.
+It is like every time I open the Play Store (Android fan here) there is some new app claiming to be the new ‘invention’ in the way people connect and how revolutionary the product is.
 I get tired of these lookalike applications.
 Being an early adopter of the smartphone app world I feel that previously there were lesser applications but they were far more useful.

 Vine was obviously a targeted platform because branded vines are shared 400% times more than branded videos.
 With the latest update you don’t have to leave it to chance, you can capture your ideas in the best possible way, store it and post it later.
 Tweaking it the best possible way for your audience.
 The new update also offers a swathe of editing tools for your previously recorded videos.

 Vine has great potential and an amazing market and audience base if you are promoting something for the young blood you SHOULD have a Vine account.
-It is the Youtube succesor, with video embedding and a search engine available at Vine.co I think it won’t be a surprize to see it develop beyond its current 6-second video length.
+It is the Youtube successor, with video embedding and a search engine available at Vine.co I think it won’t be a surprise to see it develop beyond its current 6-second video length.
 Well, what do you think?